 “This idea of an “open door” became the dominant theme of American foreign policy in the twentieth century.
 It was a more sophisticated approach to imperialism than the traditional empire-building of Europe.” – Howard Zinn, page 301

 Noam Chomsky warned that the US, floundering economically (for neoliberalism is damaging to economies), will increasingly turn toward military adventurism in order to get its way in the world.
 It (or segments within the ruling class) always did enjoy military adventurism.
-The US economy flounders (and I don’t know details and stats here) and capitalist expansion – which goes inward (impacting First Nations disproportionately) and outward (stealing vulnerable countries by force or via economic hit men) continues because the only thing that the mafia capitalists and their enablers know is capitalist growth.
+The US economy flounders (and I don’t know details and stats here) and capitalist expansion – which goes inward (impacting First Nations disproportionately) and outward (stealing vulnerable countries by force or via economic hit men) continues because the only thing that the mafia capitalists and their enablers (choose to) know is capitalist growth.

 “It is not surprising that the first real Cold War showdown over oil occurred in the Middle East.
 Demanding that his people share in petroleum profits from their lands, the democratically elected and highly popular Iranian prime minister Mohammed Mossadegh (TIME magazine’s man of the year in 1951) nationalized a British petroleum company’s assets.
 An outraged England sought the help of her World War II ally, the United States.
 Both countries feared that military intervention would provoke the Soviets into pulling the nuclear trigger.
 Instead of the marines, Washington dispatched CIA agent Kermit Roosevelt Jr. (Theodore’s grandson).
 With a few million dollars, Roosevelt organized violent demonstrations that eventually overthrew Mossadegh; the CIA replaced this democratically elected leader with Mohammad Reza Pahlavi (the “Shah”), a despotic friend of Big Oil.